PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed Setupper to re-register location at next attempt when previous was failed
   * changed logLevel in httpd
   * added flag to control verbosity of entry point
   * added FastCGI stuff